Detecting Stage 1 Cancer in Dogs

 Episode Highlights:

-[00:03:10] Real-world reality check: only ~4% of canine cancer diagnoses happen during wellness exams, while ~88% happen after owners notice symptoms, meaning cancers are usually found stage 2 or later.
+[00:03:10] Only about 4% of canine cancer diagnoses happen during wellness exams.
+In contrast, around 88% occur after owners notice symptoms.
+This means cancers are usually found at stage 2 or later.

-[00:19:10] Targeting the “big five” cancers that represent ~70–80% of major canine cancers: soft tissue sarcoma, osteosarcoma, mast cell tumor, lymphoma, hemangiosarcoma, with distinct peptide “signatures” on the arrays.
+[00:19:10] The new blood test can detect early-stage “big five” cancers.
+These represent about 70–80% of major canine cancers: soft tissue sarcoma, osteosarcoma, mast cell tumor, lymphoma, and hemangiosarcoma.
+Each has distinct molecular signatures.

 Key Quotes:

-“Only 4% of the dog diagnoses are at during their wellness exams for cancer.
-88% of those diagnoses occur that owners, just like you did notice something in their dog and their behavior go in and it gets diagnosed.
-Almost always those diagnosis will be at stage two or later.”
+“Only 4% of dog diagnoses are made during wellness exams for cancer.
+88% of those diagnoses occur when owners notice something in their dog’s behavior.
+Almost always, these diagnoses will be at stage two or later.”

-“We spent four years collecting samples all around the country from any dog that we could that was diagnosed with stage one tumors.
-So we're the only people in the world with a large collection of serum samples from stage one tumors.”
+“We spent four years collecting samples from dogs diagnosed with stage one tumors.
+We’re the only ones in the world with a large collection of serum samples from these tumors.”

 If you have questions, feel free to email us at info@ccralliance.
 We’ll respond as soon as we can!